vibneiro/dispatching/README.md

 1. Unbalanced tasks cause inefficient CPU-utilization.
 The goal is to use CPU-cores more efficiently.
 2. Tasks are not blocked by I/O and reasonably small to be proccessed.
 This come in handy, especially for event-driven async processing.

-Details:
+Algorithm:

+The main idea in this dispatcher it to separate the queue from the worker-thread, FIFO semantics are retained for tasks with the same dispatchId.
+Any free thread can take on a task for execution.

 For tasks that differ in execution time, some dispatch queues might be more active than others causing unfair balance among workers (threads).
+Even for equal tasks, this scales much better unlike in the standard Executors, which is proved by benchmarking tests below.
 ForkJoinPool is used under the hood for this reason by default.
-The work is spread out more effeciently unlike in the standard implementations of Executors by the virtue of work-stealing.
-However, you can pass in your ExecutorService.
+The work is spread out more effeciently by the virtue of work-stealing and reduced contention compared to the standard implementations of Executors.

-The main idea in this dispatcher it to separate the queue from the worker, FIFO semantics are retained for tasks with the same dispatchId.

-Prunning of the map happens only for entries having completed futures and is done on reaching cache capacity (atomically) via WeakReference values. tryLock is used for optimistic cache eviction, the idea is derived from Guava/Caffeine projects.
+Prunning of the map happens only for entries that have completed futures and is done on reaching cache capacity (atomically) via WeakReference values. tryLock is used for optimistic cache eviction (this idea is derived from Guava/Caffeine projects).

-There are 2 versions of this dispatcher, the speed signficantly changes, giving a preference to JDK 8 enhancements:
+There are 2 versions of this dispatcher, the performance signficantly differs, giving a preference to JDK 8 enhancements:
  - [JDK 7](https://github.com/vibneiro/dispatching/blob/master/dispatch-java-7/src/main/java/vibneiro/dispatchers/WorkStealingDispatcher.java) and later: based on Guava's *ListenableFuture*.
  - [JDK 8](https://github.com/vibneiro/dispatching/blob/master/dispatch-java-8/src/main/java/vibneiro/dispatchers/WorkStealingDispatcher.java) and later: based on *CompletableFuture*.